worldline/ios-training/docs/src/ui-development/README.md

 }
 ```

-As noted earlier, it is a struct that conforms to the view protocol.
+As noted earlier, SwiftUI views are structs that conforms to the View protocol.
 This protocol defined a computed property that returns a View as an opaque type.

 The body of the view has a `VStack` as its root element.